Lorcan-1/lorcanselfbot/README.md

     pip install discord.py-self requests beautifulsoup4 aiohttp pyfiglet
     ```

-3. **Create a `config.json` file** in the same directory as the script with the following structure:
+3. **Create a `config.json` file** in the same directory as the script.
+This file should contain your Discord bot token in the following format:

     ```json
     {
         "TOKEN": "your_discord_token"
     }
     ```

+   If the `config.json` file does not exist, the bot will prompt you to enter your token and will create the file for you automatically.

 4. **Run the bot**: